 - Jodie Harsh

 - La Discotheque Orchestra

 How do I get tickets for Manchester Pride Festival 2023?

-Tickets for Manchester Pride Festival, including entry to the Gay Village Party, go on sale from March 8 at 12pm via the event website here.
+Tickets for Manchester Pride Festival, including entry to the Gay Village Party, are still on sale via the event website here.